ivopt/polyglot-the_posts/004-Bootstrap.md

 Now, running the tests we have all green!
 And what does that mean?
 It means we can stop because we've reached our goal!
 Of course, when we reach green we should consider if it is time to refactor something while keeping all tests green.
 Because the code is so simple, I'm gonna skip that step since there is nothing to refactor.
 This will not be the case most of the times.

+### Moving back and forth

+Have you notice how we kept going back and forth on the test layers?
+That is supposed to happen.
+Each layer represents a Red-Green-Refactor cycle and every time we fall into an inner layer, we follow its cycle until we reach our goal (green test results) and go back to see if, as a consequence of that inner layer being "green", the upper layer is also green.
+If it is not, it may mean that we need to implement something else and that implementation might very well be driven by another lower layer of tests.